The Magic of Michoacán

 Artisan Treasures & Culinary Pleasures

-Arrive in Morelia, one of Mexico’s oldest cities, and immerse youself in the beauty of Hotel de la Soledad, an 18th-century gem located off the main square.
+Arrive in Morelia, one of Mexico’s oldest cities, and immerse youself in the beauty of Hotel de la Soledad, an 18th-century gem located off the main square and one of the Small Luxury Hotels of the World.
 Settle in before joining the group for a welcome drink in the hotel’s exquisite garden.
 For dinner, we’ll walk across the square to La Conspriación de 1809, a restored colonial mansion and one of the city’s finest restaurants.
 There, chef Cynthia Martinez will dazzle us with a selection of her signature dishes that meld time-honored tradition with modern flair.

 See Michoacán photo gallery